 - To add new timetable slots just go to School > Programmes > Courses and click the lesson, then click +Add in the Classes & Lessons section.

 You may wish to create a timetable with staggered start times, breaks and lunches in TimeTabler and import this into Arbor.
 You can see how to import your timetable in this article.

 However, to make changes in TimeTabler to stagger start and end times and breaks, you would need to set up additional periods to place lessons into, which could take some time.
 Therefore it may be easier and quicker, in this case, to simply to edit the slots directly in Arbor as shown in the section above.

-You may wish to have students come in for AM and PM registration/Roll Call at different times.
-For instance, Year 7's registration time is 8:00 - 8:30, Year 8's is 8.15 - 8:45, and Year 9's is 8:30 - 9:00.
-To make sure all student's registration marks are pulled into their Statutory attendance, the current method is to extend your roll call times.
+To make sure all student's registration marks are pulled into their Statutory attendance, you may need to extend your roll call times.
 So for my example, my roll call times would need to be extended to between 8.00 and 9.00.

-If you have the General Admin: Administer permission, you'll be able to extend your roll call times if needed between 2pm and 5pm from Students > Attendance > Admin > Roll Call Setup.
+If you have the General Admin: Administer permission, you'll be able to extend your roll call times between 2 pm and 5 pm from Students > Attendance > Admin > Roll Call Setup.

 To prevent recalculation of past statutory Roll Call attendance, do not edit your current Roll Call times.
 Instead, click +Add to add a new one from September moving forwards.